sc0ttkclark/filters/readme.txt

 2. The advanced filtering pop-up

 == Changelog ==

+= 0.4 =
+* Added: Added support for WP 3.8 and 3.9
+* Removed: No longer offering support for WP 3.6 or 3.7
+* Coming soon: Modal based filtering, and the new WP 3.9 theme browser bar to replace the Filters bar

 = 0.3 =
 * Added: Custom Field Suite integration, now automatically pulls filters from the post type, if it has fields valid for CFS